Last Updated on

 - Catharsis.
 This principle is based on the healing powers of sharing with others; talking through your feelings and experiences in a group can help relieve pain, guilt, and stress.

 - Existential factors.
 Although group therapy offers guidance and support through the group, it also helps clients realize that they are responsible for their own actions and the consequences that follow (Cherry, 2017).

 Going back to the first quote about the best part of being in a group, this set of principles makes it clear that there are many advantages to working with a group rather than individually.
-Some of these principles may apply in individual therapy, but most of them require a group setting.
+Some of these principles may apply to individual therapy, but most of them require a group setting.

 Group Therapy Session Outline

 The general tone and direction of the group therapy session will vary depending on the type of group.
 There are many different kinds of groups with different areas of focus, but they generally fall into one of two categories:

 1) Psychoeducational – These groups are intended to provide members with information they need to address or cope with whatever it is that brought them to the group; they are usually structured with specific topics or modules to cover.